 Isla Norte Block.
 We are the operator of and have a 60% working interest in partnership with ENAP in the Isla Norte Block, which covers approximately 97,650 gross acres (395 sq. km).
 As of March 31, 2019, we had completed 100% of the committed 350 sq. km of 3D seismic surveys and drilled one exploratory well, which represents the first oil discovery within the block.
-As of the date of this annual report, outstanding investment commitments of US\$2.9 million related to this block correspond to two exploratory wells to be executed before May 7, 2019.
+As of the date of this annual report, outstanding investment commitments of US\$2.9 million related to this block correspond to two exploratory wells.
+On December 20, 2018, we proposed to extend the second exploratory period for an additional period of 18 months, ending November 7, 2020.
+Our proposal was accepted by the Chilean Ministry in May 2019.

 Campanario Block.
 We are the operator of, and have a 50% working interest in, the Campanario Block, in partnership with ENAP.
 The block covers approximately 144,150 gross acres (583 sq. km).
 As of March 31, 2019, we had completed 100% of the committed 578 sq. km of 3D seismic surveys and have also drilled five exploratory wells, including the Primavera Sur 1 well that marks the first discovery of an oil field on the Campanario Block in addition to one development well.
-As of the date of this annual report, outstanding investment commitments of US\$4.8 million related to this block correspond to three exploratory wells to be executed before July 10, 2019.
+On December 20, 2018, we proposed to extend the second exploratory period for an additional period of 18 months, ending January 11, 2021.
+Our proposal was accepted by the Chilean Ministry in May 2019.
+On November 21, 2019, we proposed to the Ministry of Energy the reduction of the outstanding commitments to two deeper exploratory wells, for an amount of US\$ 5.0 million.
+On March 17, 2020 our proposal was accepted by the Chilean Ministry.